makersacademy/chitter-challenge/README.md

 * Makers sign up to chitter with their email, password, name and a user name (e.g. sam@makersacademy.com, s3cr3t, Samuel Russell Hampden Joseph, tansaku).
 * The username and email are unique.
 * Peeps (posts to chitter) have the name of the maker and their user handle.
-* Use bcrypt to secure the passwords. - TEST FOR THIS???
+* Use bcrypt to secure the passwords.
 * You only can peep if you are logged in.

 ---